Reduction of Joule Losses in Memristive Switching Using Optimal Control: Unconstrained optimization problems

 Fig.~\ref{fig:3}(a) exemplifies the time dependence of the memristance for several driving protocols.
 We note that in the cases of optimal control, constant voltage control, and constant current control, the memristance increases quadratically (Eq.~(\ref{eq:45})), linearly, and exponentially with time, respectively.
 Based on the information presented in Fig.~\ref{fig:3}(b), the use of optimal control has the potential to decrease Joule losses by approximately 27\% compared to switching based on constant voltage and by approximately 35\% in contrast to switching based on constant current.
+Qualitatively, the superior efficiency of constant voltage switching relative to constant current switching can be attributed to the dynamics in the constant voltage case that is closer to the optimal one.
+In particular, this can be recognized in Fig.~\ref{fig:3}(a).